bartengine27/hostr/README.md

 }
 ```

-If we'd like to include the web servers in the diagram and config above, we get a drawing like:
+If we'd like to include the web servers in the diagram and configured as above, we get a diagram like:

 ```mermaid
 flowchart TD;